 For five decades, PHI has served as the fiscal agent for the innovative projects it supports and the dynamic public health leaders it attracts.
 PHI remains committed to financial integrity, transparency, and stability, and to leveraging resources, partnerships and collaboration to maximize advances that improve public health and well-being in the U.S. and around the world.

-The information presented here is drawn from PHI's financial statements, prepared by independent auditors Gelman, Rosenberg & Freedman, Certified Public Accountants.
+The information presented here is drawn from PHI’s financial statements, prepared by independent auditors Crowe LLP, Certified Public Accountants.

 Financial Statements and Reviews

 - PHI has steadily increased its annual revenue over the past 50 years

 - PHI employs over 100 Principal Investigators and Program Directors